What is a Bone Dry Cappuccino? (difference with other capp types + quick brew guide)

 Telling the difference between a cappuccino and a latte is difficulty enough.
 So how the hell do you decipher a cappuccino from a dry cappuccino?

 Its all about milk; it’s not hard to guess that the bone dry variety doesn’t have any.
-That said, you still get a layer of milk foam, but there is no steamed milk atop the espresso base.
+That said, you still get a layer of foamy milk froth, but there is no steamed milk atop the espresso base.
+You can read more about what frothed milk is and what it looks like here.
 To make the distinction clear, here is a quick overview of the preparation technique.

 Like its wetter cousin, bone dry cappuccino starts with a single dose of espresso (there are no mentions of two shots being used for bone dry).
 Milk foam is frothed on top – and that’s it.
 Yes, bone dry cappuccino is just espresso with some foam on top.
 Some coffee shops also include extra-dry in their menu.